-The SWEM objectives highlight the importance of economic goals such as efficiency, competition and non-discrimination, along with technical considerations including safety and reliability.11 It is therefore important that market power mitigation measures are assessed against a range of criteria that reflect those objectives.
+The SWEM objectives highlight the importance of economic goals such as efficiency, competition and non-discrimination, along with technical considerations including safety and reliability.12 It is therefore important that market power mitigation measures are assessed against a range of criteria that reflect those objectives.
 Accordingly, we have evaluated the current vesting contract regime and alternative market power mitigation measures against the following criteria:

 - Effectiveness: the likely effectiveness of the measure in mitigating the exercise of market power, at both a market-wide and localised geographic level. - Dispatch efficiency: the extent to which the measure could promote or undermine least-cost dispatch of generation to meet demand.
-Measures which minimise the resource costs of serving demand are preferred over those that could result in out-of-merit order dispatch. - Resource adequacy: the influence of a measure on incentives for capacity investment and retirement decisions with the aim of meeting desired reserve levels and reliability standards efficiently (also known as 'dynamic efficiency').12 Market power mitigation measures may need to be coupled with other changes to ensure overall incentives are appropriate for achieving dynamic efficiency. - Intrusiveness and administrative burden: the onerousness and cost for participants to comply with the measure, and for the EMA to monitor and enforce compliance with the measure.
-Other things being equal, less intrusive and onerous measures are preferable, as they are likely to result in lower implementation and ongoing costs. - Transparency and predictability: the extent to which the measure operates in a manner that existing and prospective participants can reasonably anticipate.
-This should promote investment and participation in, and the competitiveness of, the wholesale and retail markets.
+Measures which minimise the resource costs of serving demand are preferred over those that could result in out-of-merit order dispatch. - Resource adequacy: the influence of a measure on incentives for capacity investment and retirement decisions with the aim of meeting desired reserve levels and reliability standards efficiently (also known as 'dynamic efficiency').13 Market power mitigation measures may need to be coupled with ability to 'look through' these internal arrangements in terms of overall strategy.
+This is fundamentally different to wholesale contracts with external parties.

-11 Singapore Electricity Market Rules, Chapter 1, Section 3.1.
+12 Singapore Electricity Market Rules, Chapter 1, Section 3.1.

-12 We note that ensuring dynamic efficiency is not synonymous with ensuring the financial sustainability of all incumbent participants at all times.
+13 We note that ensuring dynamic efficiency is not synonymous with ensuring the financial sustainability of all incumbent participants at all times.
 For example, under conditions of oversupply dynamic efficiency is achieved by the exit of suppliers that are not economically (and therefore not financially) viable.